DevNight98/DevNight98/README.md

-### Hello my name is Eduardo Vargas 👋
+###Hello everyone 👋
-I study Systems Engineering, I am a full stack developer, I live in Mexico City I love video games, programming and digital art
+I´m Eduardo Vargas, study Systems Engineering, a full stack developer, from Mexico City.
+I love video games, programming and digital art
 <!--
 **DevNight98/DevNight98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.